brittshook/js-fundamentals-sba/README.md

 }
 ```

 In the above example, the if statement is first checking that the due date has passed (and can now be graded), and that the points possible on the assignment is non-zero.
-Assigments with 0 possible points shoud not be graded to avoid weighted averages exceeding 100% and issues with dividing by 0.
+Assignments with 0 possible points should not be graded to avoid weighted averages exceeding 100% and issues with dividing by 0.

 ### General approach
 To keep my code efficient and readable, I often utilized destructuring assignment.